uppadhyayraj/specflowstepsgenerator/README.md

 ## Future Ahead/Known Bugs:

 - Handling Table paramemter in step deinition currently it is not adding Table parameter in step definition.
-- Existing Steps Definition cchecking while generating steps definitons.
+- Existing Steps Definition checking while generating steps definitons.
 - Default variable type is appearing as string, workaround is to update post steps generation.
 Will be adding a configuration for override the default type and set it as "dynamic" so that it works well.